andersontrkz/neo-approvals-scraper/README.md

 The main class is responsible for the kick-off.
 It instantiates a database connection and initializes our approved screenper.

+## Tests

+### CPF Validator
+Test the cpfs validation.
+Tests valid and non-valid cpfs numerically.

+### Cleaner
+Tests the cleanliness of names, among them tests the presence or absence of accents, unnecessary spaces and unwanted keywords.

+### Database
+Tests the creation of the test database.
+Simulates creating a table and inserting data.
+As well as its elimination at the end of the process.

 ## Contributing

 Contributions are always welcome!
 If you have any ideas, suggestions, fixes, feel free to contribute.
 You can do that by going through the following steps: